DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: LLM Prompts

 \section{LLM Prompts}

 We provide detailed LLM prompts for both high-level plans and fine-grained plans in Listing \ref{lst:hlplan} and Listing \ref{lst:fgplan}. respectively.
 For high-level plans, we use a simple in-context example with instructions, while fine-grained plans require reasoning before generating the output.
 Example outputs are shown in Listings \ref{lst:hleg} and \ref{lst:fgeg}.
-For multi-character scenarios, we modify character-related words and examples and limit required motions to a maximum of four.
+We also provide our example input output for merging captions in overlapped regions in Listing ~\ref{lst:overlap}.
+For multi-character scenarios, we adapt character-specific words and examples, limit required motions to a maximum of four, and enforce non-overlapping spatial regions for each character.